EnviroDIY/ModularSensors/docs/Getting-Started/Terminology.md

 ### Logger<!--! {#library_terminology_logger} -->

-A logger is a circuit board with a processor or microcontroller unit (MCU) that can control all functions of the modem and sensors that are attached to it and save the values of all variables measured by those sensors to an attached SD card.
+A logger is a circuit board with a processor or micro-controller unit (MCU) that can control all functions of the modem and sensors that are attached to it and save the values of all variables measured by those sensors to an attached SD card.
 In this library, all loggers are Arduino-style small processor circuit boards.

 The Logger class documentation is here:  <https://envirodiy.github.io/ModularSensors/class_logger.html>